Schedule a Publication

 Destination directory

 Specify the directory to publish the report.
-This directory begins from the root, specified by the alias specification.
-Each Alias has a defined home directory.
+This directory begins from the root defined by the alias.
+For example: /support/reports/

 Show Title As